crowds-cure/cancer/README.md

 - remove hamburger
 - (bug) logging in as existing user starts with series index 0 again (already measured cases)
 - need to record position of start/end of line drawn
+- change browser tab title from "lightweight viewer" to "RSNA CrowdQuant"

 ### DONE
 - include seriesUID with measurements (still need to see if this is the right way)